-- (4) A student who is removed from the student's current placement pursuant to subsection (3) or (5) of [WAC 392-172A-05145] must: - (a) Continue to receive educational services, that provide a FAPE, so as to enable the student to continue to participate in the general education curriculum, although in another setting, and to progress toward meeting the goals set out in the student's IEP; and - (b) Receive, as appropriate when a student's removal is not a manifestation of the student's disability, a functional behavioral assessment, and behavioral intervention services and modifications that are designed to address the behavior violation so that it does not recur.
+(4) A student who is removed from the student's current placement pursuant to subsection (3) or (5) of [WAC 392-172A-05145] must:

+(a) Continue to receive educational services, that provide a FAPE, so as to enable the student to continue to participate in the general education curriculum, although in another setting, and to progress toward meeting the goals set out in the student's IEP; and

+(b) Receive, as appropriate when a student's removal is not a manifestation of the student's disability, a functional behavioral assessment, and behavioral intervention services and modifications that are designed to address the behavior violation so that it does not recur.

-- (c) The services required by (a), (d), (e), and (f) of this subsection may be provided in an interim alternative educational setting. - (d) A school district is only required to provide services during periods of removal to a student eligible for special education who has been removed from his or her current placement for ten school days or less in that school year, if it provides services to a student without disabilities who is similarly removed. - (e) After a student eligible for special education has been removed from his or her current placement for ten school days in the same school year, if the current removal is for not more than ten consecutive school days and is not a change of placement under WAC 392-172A-05155, set forth below, school personnel, in consultation with at least one of the student's teachers, determine the extent to which services are needed, to enable the student to continue to participate in the general education curriculum, although in another setting, and to progress toward meeting the goals set out in the student's IEP. - (f) If the removal is a change of placement under WAC 392-172A-05155, set forth below, the student's IEP team determines appropriate services under (a) of this subsection.
+(c) The services required by (a), (d), (e), and (f) of this subsection may be provided in an interim alternative educational setting.

+(d) A school district is only required to provide services during periods of removal to a student eligible for special education who has been removed from his or her current placement for ten school days or less in that school year, if it provides services to a student without disabilities who is similarly removed.

+(e) After a student eligible for special education has been removed from his or her current placement for ten school days in the same school year, if the current removal is for not more than ten consecutive school days and is not a change of placement under WAC 392-172A-05155, set forth below, school personnel, in consultation with at least one of the student's teachers, determine the extent to which services

+(f) If the removal is a change of placement under WAC 392-172A-05155, set forth below, the student's IEP team determines appropriate services under (a) of this subsection.